Aliases for PRMT5 Gene

 GeneCards Summary for PRMT5 Gene

 PRMT5 (Protein Arginine Methyltransferase 5) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and RNA Polymerase I Promoter Opening.
+Diseases associated with PRMT5 include setx.
+Among its related pathways are Gene Expression and Regulation of Glucokinase by Glucokinase Regulatory Protein.
 GO annotations related to this gene include protein heterodimerization activity and transcription corepressor activity.

 UniProtKB/Swiss-Prot for PRMT5 Gene